Empire4946/SoZo/README.md

 # So Zo, We need to talk.
-*SoZo is the best Undetectable and Stream Proof Script for ZO.*
+*SoZo is the best Undetectable and Stream Proof Script for almost all games.*

 # We provide you the best script out there.
 1. Drawing UI Lib